AmroAbdrabo/orchestrationChili/samples/cellulo-swarm-demo/README.md

 - macOS 10.13.3 with Xcode 9.3
 - Android 7.1.2 with Ubuntu 17.10 host with Android API 23, Android SDK Tools 25.2.5 and Android NDK r10e

-Does not work on Windows due to WinRT sandboxing preventing multiple apps from communicating with each other.
+As the swarm functionality requires `cellulorobotpoold`, this sample will not work on Windows since WinRT sandboxing prevents multiple apps from communicating with each other.

 Build
 -----